alanmvarela/youtube-audio-downloader/README.md

 # youtube-audio-downloader
-A simple bash script to download audio from youtube videos or playlist.
+A simple bash script to download audio from youtube videos or playlists.
 Only works on unix based systems!

 # Prerequisites
 To use this script you will have to install youtube-dl on your system.